KarmaComputing/ceph-experiments/README.md

 ceph mgr services | grep dashboard
 ```

-## Ceph how to change admin dashboard password
+## Ceph how to change reset admin dashboard password

 1. Login to one of the ceph servers with `_admin` label
 2. Create a file containing the new password you want for `admin` user